opencomputeproject/SAI-Challenger/docs/client_server_mode.md

-## To run SAI Challenger tests on top of vslib in client-server mode
+## To start SAI Challenger on top of vslib in client-server mode

 In client-server mode, SAI server - syncd linked with vslib - runs in one Docker container.
 Whereas the client - SAI Challenger - runs in the separate Docker container.
 These two Docker containers can also be running on the separate physical hosts.